-&lt;sup>232 The supervisory model is discussed in Section 4.3.
+232 The supervisory model is discussed in Section 4.3.

-&lt;sup>233 Such a framework should consider other examples of regulators who have combined functions and must trade off outcome/price decisions as part of their own internal decision-making.
+233 Such a framework should consider other examples of regulators who have combined functions and must trade off outcome/price decisions as part of their own internal decision-making.
 The Office of Rail and Road, for example, is both the economic and safety regulator for Britain's railways and sets out explicitly how the costs and benefits of health and safety interventions should be assessed.

-to be benefit in 'shadow-running' any new or significantly-altered organisations for an extended period before any changes became formalised.

-• For the same reason, care would need to be taken in announcing or delivering a transition to the need to carry the confidence of the capital markets.
+- How any new organisations' culture and leadership should be established in a way that is positive, focused on enabling as well as requiring the achievement of the country's long-term objectives. - How any new or significantly changed institution would adopt 'digital first' processes.
+As part of any change, we should move away from paper-based, inconsistent records and procedures, adopting digital portals and open data by default. - Any changes should take place across a carefully considered timetable that considers how crucial projects (such as the next price review) can avoid being unduly affected.
+There is likely to be benefit in 'shadow-running' any new or significantly altered organisations for an extended period before any changes became formalised. - For the same reason, care would need to be taken in announcing or delivering a transition to the need to carry the confidence of the capital markets.
 Any potential or perceived disruption from institutional change would need to be mitigated through various means, from the signals sent by Ministers down to the careful wording of legislation.